Clustered Federated Learning via Generalized Total Variation Minimization: Conclusion

 \section{Conclusion}

 We have studied GTV minimization methods for the distributed learning of personalized models in networked collections of local datasets.
 GTV minimization is an instance of the RERM principle that is obtained using the GTV of local model parameters as the regularization term.
-This approach is built on the assumption that the statistical properties or similarities between collections of local datasets is reflected by a known network structure.
-We obtain highly-scalable NFL methods by solving GTV minimization using distributed optimization methods that are obtained from jointly solving GTV minimization with a dual network flow optimization problem.
+This approach is built on the assumption that the statistical properties or similarities between collections of local datasets are reflected by a known network structure.
+We obtain a highly scalable FL method by solving GTV minimization using a primal-dual method for jointly solving GTV minimization and its dual network flow optimization problem.
 The resulting message-passing algorithm exploits the known network structure of data to adaptively pool local datasets into clusters.
 This pooling allows to learn ``personalized'' models for local datasets that would not provide sufficient statistical power by itself alone.
-Future research directions include the joint learning of network structure and networked model weights.
-We also aim at a more fine-grained convergence analysis of distributed optimization methods for NFL that takes into account the precise cluster structure of the data network.
+Future research directions include the joint learning of network structure and local model parameters.
+We also aim at a more fine-grained convergence analysis of distributed optimization methods for FL that takes into account the precise cluster structure of the data network.
 Another interesting avenue for future research is the extension of our approach to allow for non-parametric local models such as decision trees.